-A crime that involves the use of force or threat of force may become a civil rights violation if the perpetrator acted from an improper motivation.
+A crime that involves the use of force or threat of force may become a civil rights violation if the perpetrator was motivated by intolerance and hate (for instance, hatred of a particular ethnic group).
 Hate crimes are violent actions intended to hurt and intimidate someone because of their race, ethnicity, national origin, religion, sexual orientation, or disability.
-Usually someone who is convicted of a hate crime faces a steeper penalty than someone who performed the same actions without discriminatory animosity.
-Below you will find information on hate crimes and prosecution of civil rights violations, the history of these crimes, and links to resources from the federal government.
+Usually someone who is convicted of a hate crime faces a steeper penalty than someone who performed the same actions without discriminatory animosity, but this legal distinction also helps prosecutors establish motive in certain crimes.
+This section includes information about hate crimes and the prosecution of civil rights violations; the history of these crimes; and links to resources from the federal government.

 If the intent of the crime is to hurt and/or intimidate someone primarily because of their affiliation with a certain ethnic, religious, or other identity, it is considered a hate crime and charged as such.
 Someone who commits violence against someone for no particular reason will likely face criminal assault and battery charges.
 But someone who commits violence against a recent immigrant may be charged with a hate crime if it can be proven that he acted out of intolerance for immigrants.
 The prosecution must be able to prove such an intent in order to prevail in its case.

 One way to think of hate crimes is that they are acts of terrorism against a particular community, that actions against even one individual are meant to express hatred of the larger community.
 Someone who sets fire to a historically African-American church, for example, is (most likely) committing a hate crime meant to terrorize not just the congregants but African-Americans in general.